Cliff Jumping Spots in New England: Risk Notes, Heights, and Depths

 Cliff jumping is generally tolerated at unmanaged swimming holes on public land (national forests, state forests, some town lands) but prohibited at most state parks and all managed swim beaches.
 Warren Falls, Dorset Quarry, Bolton Potholes, and Emerald Pool have long-standing jumping cultures.
 Bash Bish Falls and Quechee Gorge from the high bridge are explicitly prohibited.

 The shortest one.
-There's no "safe" cliff jumping; there are degrees of risk.
-Jumps under 15 feet into verified deep water with a clean vertical entry are the lowest-risk category.
-Every foot above 20 feet multiplies impact force.
-Professionals will tell you to start at the lowest available jump on every new spot, every time.
+There is no risk-free cliff jumping; there are only lower-risk choices.
+Jumps under 15 feet into personally scouted deep water with a clean vertical entry are the lower-risk category.
+Every foot above 20 feet increases impact force.
+Start at the lowest available jump on every new spot, every time.

 How deep should the water be for cliff jumping?

-The standard guideline is two feet of water depth for every foot of jump height, with a minimum of eight feet for any jump.
+A common conservative guideline is two feet of water depth for every foot of jump height, with a minimum of eight feet for any jump.
 A 15-foot jump needs at least 10 feet of water below the entry point.
 This assumes a vertical, feet-first entry.
-Bellyflops or back-landings require much more depth to be survivable.
+Bad entries need much more depth and can still cause serious injury.

 Which New England cliff jumping spots have had fatalities?